Senozoid/ZC1-handbook/glossary.md

 ### Turnrate

 This is a combat stat that determines both the order and frequency of the combatant's turns.
 Higher values of turnrate are more advantageous.
-Unless modified, turnrate is equal to the combatant's Athletic skill.
+Base turnrate depends on the combatant's Athletic skill, total weight of equipped weapon(s) and Strength attribute.
 Turnrate cannot be less than 1 or more than 10.

 ## U